 Provide support and encourage the victim to seek out further help through a recommendation to accept a referral to the FVAT Lead or an appropriate civilian service;

-Direct that a CAF member who is alleged or suspected of having committed family violence, meet with the FVAT Lead; and
+Direct that a CAF member who is alleged or suspected of having committed family violence, meets with the FVAT Lead; and

-Inform the CO if the matter is likely to impact on the service of the CAF member.
+Inform the CO if the matter is likely to impact the service of the CAF member.

-Administrative The BComd / unit CO shall determine whether administrative action
+Administrative The BComd / Unit CO shall determine whether administrative action

 Action is to be taken.
 The BComd / Unit CO must take into account the best interests of the family, the CAF member, and the CAF, and shall consult with personnel support staff, the legal advisor, and the FVAT.

-Monitoring and Base / Wing Commanders and COs shall provide statistical information an
+Monitoring and BaseCommanders and COs shall provide statistical information and

 Reporting data on family violence to D Med Pol to support policy analysis and evaluation.
 The specifics of the information required and the reporting frequency will be identified in a separate directive to be issued under the authority of the Surgeon General.